This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 - Some children with cerebral palsy suffer from dysphagia, a severe oral motor dysfunction that requires regular monitoring.

-- Autism associated with cerebral palsy in the United States is relatively low, affecting around “3.1 to 3.6 per 1000,” according to a study published by the National Institutes of Health.
+- Autism associated with cerebral palsy in the United States is relatively low, affecting around “3.1 to 3.6 per 1000,” according to a National Institutes of Health study.

-- Around 60% of 8-year-old children with cerebral palsy will have some form a developmental disability.
+- Around 60% of 8-year-old children with cerebral palsy will have a developmental disability.